 The “adventures” of New York-Penn League baseball were invaluable to learning the ropes while still covering major league games.
 My time as the Official Scorer of the Queens Kings/Brooklyn Cyclones lasted nine years, until my MLB status required me to step aside.
 My son Alex has just completed his second full season making the tough calls in Coney Island, and I think it’s safe to say he’s the first “second-generation” graduate of the Bill Shannon School of Official Scoring.

 By the way, on August 20, 2001 – the Official Scorer of the Cyclones was Bill Shannon.
-He volunteered to fill in for me while my wife and I were on our honeymoon.
+He volunteered to fill in for me while I was out of town.
 That night Bill was seated next to Keith Olbermann in the open-to-the-field pressbox forty feet above home plate.
 While Keith was chatting away, Bill calmly interrupted him:

 you might want to move to your right a little.”

 Before another word could be spoken, a foul ball screamed past where Keith had just been leaning, shattering the glass wall behind.
 Bill had picked up the trajectory of the ball instantly, and still deduced there was enough time to be polite yet brisk in saving Keith from a really bad headache.
 Of course, Bill never moved a muscle.
 At least that’s how it was told to me.
 And Bill never let me forget that I asked him to fill in on “John Franco Appreciation Night”.
 But that’s another story…

 It would take me weeks to tell every Bill Shannon story I know.
 Considering I’ve been telling them for over a decade already, I’m fairly sure that I’ll never STOP telling them, and after a few weeks I’ll go back to including my imitation of him in the narrative.
 I will limit myself to one more story now: